protomaps/PMTiles/spec/v3/spec.md

 #### Root Directory Offset

-The Root Directory Offset is a 8-byte field whose value gives the offset of the first byte of the root directory.
+The Root Directory Offset is an 8-byte field whose value gives the offset of the first byte of the root directory.
 This address offset is relative to the first byte of the archive.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Root Directory Length

-The Root Directory Length is a 8-byte field specifying the number of bytes in the root directory.
+The Root Directory Length is an 8-byte field specifying the number of bytes in the root directory.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Metadata Offset

-The Metadata Offset is a 8-byte field whose value gives the offset of the first byte of the metadata.
+The Metadata Offset is an 8-byte field whose value gives the offset of the first byte of the metadata.
 This address offset is relative to the first byte of the archive.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Metadata Length

-The Metadata Length is a 8-byte field specifying the number of bytes reserved for the metadata.
+The Metadata Length is an 8-byte field specifying the number of bytes reserved for the metadata.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Leaf Directories Offset

-The Leaf Directories Offset is a 8-byte field whose value gives the offset of the first byte of the leaf directories.
+The Leaf Directories Offset is an 8-byte field whose value gives the offset of the first byte of the leaf directories.
 This address offset is relative to the first byte of the archive.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Leaf Directories Length

-The Leaf Directories Length is a 8-byte field specifying the number of bytes reserved for leaf directories.
-A value `0` indicates that there are no leaf directories included in this PMTiles archive.
+The Leaf Directories Length is an 8-byte field specifying the number of bytes reserved for leaf directories.
+A value of `0` indicates that there are no leaf directories included in this PMTiles archive.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Tile Data Offset

-The Tile Data Offset is a 8-byte field whose value gives the offset of the first byte of the tile data.
+The Tile Data Offset is an 8-byte field whose value gives the offset of the first byte of the tile data.
 This address offset is relative to the first byte of the archive.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Tile Data Length

-The Tile Data Length is a 8-byte field specifying the number of bytes reserved for the tile data.
+The Tile Data Length is an 8-byte field specifying the number of bytes reserved for the tile data.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Number of Addressed Tiles

-The Number of Addressed Tiles is a 8-byte field specifying the total number of tiles, which are addressable in the PMTiles archive (before Run-Length encoding).
+The Number of Addressed Tiles is an 8-byte field specifying the total number of tiles that are addressable in the PMTiles archive (before Run-Length encoding).

 A value of `0` indicates that the number is unknown.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Number of Tile Entries

-The Number of Tile Entries is a 8-byte field specifying the total number of tile-entries (_Run-Length_ is greater 0).
+The Number of Tile Entries is an 8-byte field specifying the total number of tile entries (_Run-Length_ is greater than 0).

 A value of `0` indicates that the number is unknown.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Number of Tile Contents

-The Number of Tile Contents is a 8-byte field specifying the total number of blobs in the tile data section.
+The Number of Tile Contents is an 8-byte field specifying the total number of blobs in the tile data section.

 A value of `0` indicates that the number is unknown.

-This field is encoded as an little-endian 64-bit unsigned integer.
+This field is encoded as a little-endian 64-bit unsigned integer.

 #### Clustered (C)

-Clustered is a 1-byte field specifying if the data of the individual tiles in the data section are order by their Tile-ID (clustered) or not (not clustered).
+Clustered is a 1-byte field specifying if the data of the individual tiles in the data section is ordered by their Tile-ID (clustered) or not (not clustered).
-Therfore Clustered means, that offsets are either contiguous with the previous offset+length, or refer to a lesser offset, when writing with deduplication.
+Therfore, Clustered means that offsets are either contiguous with the previous offset+length, or refer to a lesser offset when writing with deduplication.

 The field can be one of the following values: